-It is important that you check the University website for up to date information and the latest changes.
+It is important that you check the University website for up-to-date information and the latest changes.

-To be admitted to the University, school leavers must have a university entrance qualification and be selected into a programme.
-You must also meet the admission requirements and be selected into your programme of study.
+To be admitted to the University, school leavers must meet the university entrance standard.
+You must also meet the entry requirements for your programme of study.
+You can meet entry requirements by: